Jeffrey Donovan

 Jeffrey Donovan (born May 11, 1968) is an American actor.
-He has played Michael Westen in the television series Burn Notice, and appeared in films such as Hitch, Believe in Me, Changeling, and Come Early Morning.
+He is best known for his role as Michael Westen in the television series Burn Notice, and has appeared in films such as Sicario and its sequel, Wrath of Man, Shot Caller, Hitch, Believe in Me, Changeling, and Come Early Morning.
 He played Robert F. Kennedy in Clint Eastwood's J. Edgar (2011) and his brother John F. Kennedy in Rob Reiner's LBJ (2016).
 He had a recurring role in the second season of the TV series Fargo (2015).
-From 2022 to 2023, he starred as NYPD Detective Frank Cosgrove on the revival of the NBC crime drama Law & Order.
-He left the show before the 23rd season due to creative differences.
+In 2022–2023, he starred as NYPD Detective Frank Cosgrove on the revival of the NBC crime drama Law & Order.

 Early life

-Donovan was born the middle of three boys to Nancy Matthews (1946–2010); his older brother was Michael Donovan (1965–2024) and his younger brother was Sean (1970-1987).
-Donovan’s mother raised her sons alone on welfare after their father abandoned the family.
+Donovan was born the middle of three boys to Nancy Matthews.
+Matthews was a single mother to Donovan, his older brother Michael and younger brother Sean, living on welfare after their father abandoned the family.
 They moved several times before settling in Amesbury, Massachusetts.

 At Amesbury High School, Donovan was mentored by a teacher who helped him start a drama club and find a private scholarship, enabling him to participate in a summer program that helped him start his acting career.
 He attended Bridgewater State College before transferring to the University of Massachusetts Amherst, where he graduated with a Bachelor of Arts in drama.

 While attending college, Donovan was a commercial bus driver at UMass Transit Service, where he operated passenger buses as part of the PVTA.
 He went on to earn his Master of Fine Arts from New York University's Graduate Acting Program at the Tisch School of the Arts.